America's best coffee shops

 7. Milstead & Co. — Seattle

-Owner Andrew Milstead has been praised for taking the most difficult approach to the coffee shop model — the multi-roaster model — and excelling at it.
-That means Milstead balances a slew of different roasters, from roasters as big as Stumptown to as small as Heart Roasters in Portland, Ore., to put forth the best coffee possible — and that’s not always as easy as it looks.
-Writes Jordan Michelman in Seattle Met,

-"Coffee professionals regard the multiroaster model as the most difficult to pull off.
-It’s akin to a chef who works with different purveyors from week to week, a bartender who never sticks to the same base bourbon, or a band that plays a different set every night.
-The target is always moving, the parameters steadily shifting."

-But it's Milstead’s dedication to the coffees he serves that make it rank so highly on our list for its quality.
+Milstead’s dedication to the coffees served makes it rank so highly on our list for its quality.
 With more than 30 different coffees on the menu to sample at a time, you’ll never get a better education about coffee than at Milstead & Co.
 Stop by for a single-origin espresso, an Aeropress, or Clever drip coffee, and consider yourself schooled in the art of coffee.

 “Panther has two great shops that have been thoughtfully designed for their respective neighborhoods.
 There is a charm to each that is not only uniquely Miami, but with the personality of their respective communities, while being home to one of the best baristas in country, Camila Ramos.” — Park Brannen, North East Barista Champion